mpietrowiak/mern-stack-app/README.md

 * Node.js

 Uses Yarn.

 Deployable on Heroku.

 ## TODO:

-* Add docker-compose.yml with MongoDB
+* Add Mongoose and some CRUD + GUI for it.